packing-box/packer-masking-tool/docs/pages/quickstart.md

 - `--raw-size`: Edit the raw size value in the header of sections having a 0 raw size (without adding real data bytes).

 ### Use case 2: Selected alterations
-`notpacked++ input.exe --rename-sections --move-ep`
+`notpacked++ input.exe --rename-sections --fill-sections`

 This will only apply the following :

 - `--rename-sections`: Rename packer sections to standard section names.
-- `--move-ep`: Move the entry point to a new low entropy section.
+- `--fill-sections`: Fill sections with zeros from their raw size to their virtual size.

 ### Use case 3: Output file
 `notpacked++ input.exe -o output.exe`